playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 Despite `useState` and `useContext` making a powerful combination for data passing and updating in dependency injection, it's far from a perfect solution when dealing with large data sets.

-For example, what happens if we want to implement a counter, that includes an `increment` and `decrement` function?
+For example, what happens if we want to implement a counter that includes an `increment` and `decrement` function?

 We could pass each individual function through the `Provider`: